pulse play 2018

-PLAY is a dedicated showcase for video and new media, serving as a platform to encourage discovery within the digital realm.
+PLAY is PULSE’s dedicated showcase for video and new media, serving as a platform to encourage discovery within the digital realm.
 Following on the success of last two year’s call for submissions, this will mark the third collaboration between PULSE and curators Wahi and Jampol.

 ABOUT JASMINE WAHI

-Jasmine Wahi is a curator, activist, and the Founder and Co-Director of Project For Empty Space.
+Jasmine Wahi is a Curator, Activist, and the Founder and Co-Director of Project For Empty Space.
 Her practice predominantly focuses on issues of female empowerment, complicating binary structures within social discourses, and exploring multi-positional cultural identities through the lens of intersectional feminism.
 Wahi is also on faculty at the School of Visual Arts: MFA Fine Arts, where she focuses on Intersectional Feminism and Art Praxis.
 Her curatorial work has been featured in the Wall Street Journal, Vogue, Vogue India, Hyperallergic, Whitewall, Artnet, and ARTnews to name a few. www.jasminewahi.com

 ABOUT REBECCA PAULINE JAMPOL

 Rebecca Pauline Jampol is a Curator, Designer, and Co-Director of Project For Empty Space.
-Her work is dedicated to cultivating impactful social dialogue and change through her interdisciplinary creative praxis.
-Her predominant interest is in fostering discourse through a variety of projects ranging from gallery work and publishing to public art programs.
+Her work is dedicated to cultivating impactful social dialogue and change through her interdisciplinary creative praxis, fostering discourse through a variety of projects ranging from gallery work and publishing to public art programs.
 Jampol is also currently a lecturer and professor of design at Rutgers University, Newark. www.rebeccapaulinejampol.com.

 Previous play Curators include